snapcrunch/electron-preferences/README.md

 // Display the preferences window ipcRenderer.send('showPreferences');
+// Or show a specific section: ipcRenderer.send('showPreferences', 'about');

 // Listen to the `preferencesUpdated` event to be notified when preferences are changed. ipcRenderer.on('preferencesUpdated', (e, preferences) => {